tensorchiefs/bfvi_paper/README.md

 The figures (Fig 3a, 3b)  are created with  `R/eval_cauchy_ablation.R`

 # Models with multiple parameters
-The BF-VI results for the remaining experiments (except Melanoma M2, which is described below) have created using `multidimensional_script.R`.
-In this script for the various models/data (like 8Schools_CP) the likelihood and the prior is defined.
+The BF-VI results for the remaining experiments have created using `multidimensional_script.R`.
+In this script for the various models/data (like 8SCHOOLS_CP, DIAMONDS) the likelihood and the prior is defined.
 This script can be run with the follwing command line parameters:

 * data the model to be used like (`8SCHOOLS_CP`) or `DIAMONDS`
 * method the transformation method used.
 We use `F1F2` in all experiments: which is normal -> linear transformation -> sigmoid --> Bernstein with `M` parameters.
-* M the number of Bernstein paramters (we use 50)
+* M the number of Bernstein paramters (we use 50 in all experiments)
-* T The number of samples for the Monte-Carlo estimates (we use T=10) in all experiments.
+* T The number of samples for the Monte-Carlo estimates (we use T=10 in all experiments).
 * num_epochs the number of epochs training (we use 100,000 in all experiments)

 for example: